What is Coercive Control?

 Doing everything possible to increase your legal fees.

-a) Withdrawing love & attention from your children especially when the children show interest in you.
+Withdrawing love/attention from your children when they show interest in you.

-e.g. “Call me anytime you don’t feel safe and I will come get you.”
+“Call me anytime you don’t feel safe.
+I will come get you.”

-i) Referring to you by your 1st name when speaking to your children.
-May also refer to their new significant other as Mom or Dad.
+Referring to you by your 1st name when speaking to the children.

-j) Confiding in the child as if they were your ex's adult friend.
+Confiding in the child as if they are an adult.